Pennsylvania in the American Civil War

 Official Records References

-• Official Records, Series I, Vol. XXVII, reports involving Pennsylvania troops at Gettysburg and other engagements.
+• Official Records, Series I, Vol. XXXVI, reports involving Pennsylvania regiments in various theaters.

 • Adjutant General’s Report of Pennsylvania.